SeriousOldMan/Simulator-Controller/Docs/Tyre Compounds.md

 	Dry (Green)
 	Dry (Blue)

-The list of internal identifiers for a given race simulator (on the left side of the "->" in the above example) is potentially endless.
+Note: *Black* is used whenever a simulator does not provide different compound mixtures.
+Currently, this is the case especially for *Assetto Corsa Competizione*, which provides only one dry and one wet tyre compound.
+These compounds can also be abbreviated by ommitting the "(Black)" suffix, naming them simply "Dry" or "Wet" or "Immediate".

+As you probably expect, the list of internal identifiers for a given race simulator (on the left side of the "->" in the above example) is potentially endless.
 Most of the time, there are more than one tyre compound available for a given car.
 Potentially the set of available tyre compounds might even vary depending on a given track, but this is a very special case.
 Let's take a look at two examples with a couple of available tyre compounds:

 	Soft->Dry (S);Medium->Dry (M);Hard->Dry (H)